stylekit/stylekit.github.io/_posts/_temp/_2017-03-12-Enter-flow.md

 > And **Don't waste your flow time** on things that don't require flow. ☝️

 ### Bar-graph:
-Create a nice diagram with emojis that symbolize football, pizza, fruits etc...maybe.
+Create a nice diagram with emojis that symbolize flow peaks decorated w/ football, pizza, fruits etc...maybe.
 My flow chart..pun intended 🤣

 ### A random day:
 - 09:00 wakeup ⏰